etherealxx/volatile-concentration-localux-colab/README.md

 - The usual `/content/stable-diffusion-webui` is renamed to `/content/volatile-concentration-localux`, just keep in mind.
 Every file and folder inside is normal.
 (Pretty obvious though)

 ### 🆙 Latest Update:
+- 02/07/2025 (July): Bypass the new colab warning that detects `sd-webui` string.
 - 16/06/2023 (June): Added `a1111-sd-webui-tagcomplete` and `composable-lora extension` as optional choosable extension.
 Fixed 'all extension is missing' bug.